You can find answers to common questions in the FAQ section.

 If you've checked everything above and are still being sent to the white page, please contact support.

-The cURL library is not installed.
+The required cURL library is not installed.

 You need to: